I am a high school English teacher with a variety of perspectives on a variety of subjects.

-Colin Kaepernick has been made the face of Nike's new advertising campaign and some people are really pissed.
-Nike's stock dropped upon release of the news and people nationwide are burning their sneakers.
-I have even seen people claiming that Nike will soon be out of business because of this decision.
-While that idea is patently ridiculous, the fact is that a lot of people are irritated with Nike's choice.
+In 2018, Colin Kaepernick was made the face of Nike's advertising campaign, and some people were really pissed.
+Nike's stock dropped upon release of the news, and people nationwide were burning their sneakers.
+I even saw people claiming that Nike would soon be out of business because of this decision.
+While that idea is patently ridiculous, the fact is that a lot of people were irritated by Nike's choice.

-Much of the dissatisfaction comes over Kaepernick's decision to sit and later kneel during the National Anthem before games during the 2016 NFL season.
-There are many who support Nike and Kaepernick and star athletes under the Nike brand such as Lebron James and Serena Williams have given Nike and Kaepernick the old atta boy!
+Much of the dissatisfaction came from Kaepernick's decision to sit and later kneel during the National Anthem before games during the 2016 NFL season.
+There were many who supported Nike and Kaepernick, and star athletes under the Nike brand such as LeBron James and Serena Williams gave Nike and Kaepernick the old "atta boy!"

-My irritation at Nike is not with the political statement which it is clearly making.
+My irritation at Nike was not with the political statement that it is clearly making.
 The truth is that Nike is a billion-dollar corporation and makes decisions, especially as it pertains to marketing, based upon what it believes will make the company the most money.
-It is Nike's right to make such a statement as is it to choose Kaepernick as it’s new poster boy.
+It is Nike's right to make such a statement as is it to choose Kaepernick as its poster boy.

-But make no mistake, Nike is making its claim for the moral high ground and they have anointed Kaepernick as victim, trailblazer and elite athlete all at once.
-In doing so, they have put themselves at the forefront of the 24-hour news cycle, earning tons of free publicity (remember there is no such thing as bad publicity).
+But make no mistake, Nike made its claim for the moral high ground, and they anointed Kaepernick as a victim, trailblazer, and elite athlete all at once.
+In doing so, they put themselves at the forefront of the 24-hour news cycle, earning tons of free publicity (remember there is no such thing as bad publicity).

-The reason, however, that Lebron or Serena or even Tiger for that matter should be a little miffed over this decision is because Nike, by comparison, has chosen to glorify a subpar athlete.
+The reason, however, that LeBron or Serena or even Tiger for that matter should be a little miffed over this decision is because Nike, by comparison, chose to glorify a subpar athlete.
 That's not to say that Kaepernick isn't a great athlete, but he is nowhere near a conversation involving the three aforementioned athletes on the subject of greatness or individual accomplishments.

-Of course, Kaepernick suspects collusion and soon will be taking his case to court.
-What he doesn’t ever seem to consider is that the distraction he is to an organization is not worth the headache for the talent he brings in return.
+Of course, Kaepernick suspected collusion and attempted to bring his case to court.
+What he didn't ever seem to consider is that the distraction he is to an organization is not worth the headache for the talent he brings in return.

-The problem is that those stats came four seasons ago.
-In 2016, Kaepernick was 1-10 with a 49.5 quarterback rating and 2015 wasn't much better.
+The problem is that those stats came seasons ago.
+In 2016, Kaepernick was 1-10 with a 49.5 quarterback rating, and 2015 wasn't much better.
 In fact, although Kaepernick threw for 22 touchdowns against only nine interceptions, he has won only three games in his last 19 starts.